 True saving faith comes from hearing the message about Christ; the unadulterated gospel message is codified in the Scriptures.
-Beware of associating with “spiritual” groups in the capitol, or churches back home that really don’t believe in the exclusivity of saving faith in Christ alone.
+Beware of associating with “spiritual” groups in the capital or churches back home that really don’t believe in the exclusivity of saving faith in Christ alone.
 Salvation by faith in Christ alone is the clear message of Scripture, and it trumps what others may teach.
-Without the Word, how would you know for sure if you are saved through faith in Christ alone?
+Without the Word, how would you know for sure that salvation is through faith in Christ alone?
 Without studying the Word on your own, how could you possibly be sure you are saved?
 You would be lost in various opinions.
 The first benefit from studying the Word is the assurance of your personal salvation.

 B. IT WILL TEACH YOU

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work (2 Timothy 3:16–17).

 As stated previously in the introduction that Scripture attests to it being the Word of God, it follows that the Bible would contain the truth necessary for living in a way that honors your maker while in this world—and how to survive and prosper in the capital!
 It does!
 It is the basis for our confidence in the standards of right and wrong.

 The Bible is the final arbiter of truth, far surpassing the certitude and authority of polls, pundits, or party opinions.